siriscac/edge-stackdriver-agent/README.md

 # Edge Stackdriver Agent

 A simple lightweight agent to log from Apigee Edge to Stackdriver Logging.
+More information [here](https://sites.google.com/corp/google.com/cloudgravity/demos/api-runtime-monitoring-using-stackdriver)

 ## How to run